 Fundamental business law concepts

 A key to being a successful entrepreneur is of course being informed, and this includes having a basic understanding of the fundamental business law concepts that will affect your business, and that should affect the business decisions you make on a daily basis.

 Different business structures come with their own pros and cons.
 The goal of this article is to discuss some the key aspects of the sole proprietorship in order that the entrepreneurs reading it will gain an essential, basic understanding of the legal consequences to being in business.

 What is a Sole Proprietorship?

 A sole proprietorship is a solely owned, unincorporated business.
 It is often the structure chosen by new small business entrepreneurs for several reasons.
 These include the ease of set up due to minimal registration requirements, relatively low cost to begin operating, and few, if any, annual reporting obligations.

 If you simply started operating a business today, without having registered anything at all, you are more than likely a sole proprietor.

 No Legal Entity

 A sole proprietorship is not a separate legal entity.
-This means that the “business” cannot own any property or hold any assets in its own name.
-A sole proprietorship business is really just an extension of the business owner him or herself.
-Any assets or property used in the business are legally owned by the sole proprietor (you) (unless owned by someone else).
+This means that the “business” cannot own any property or hold any assets under its own name and liability.
+A sole proprietorship business is really just an extension of the business owner him or herself and his personal life.
+Any assets or property invested and utilized in the business are legally owned by the sole proprietor (you) (unless owned by someone else).

 Because the business owner and the business are one in the same, the sole proprietor cannot be employed by the business.
 An employment relationship is a contractual relationship and it is impossible for a person to be in contract with him or herself.
 Money made in the business therefore can’t be taken out and expensed as salary against the income of the business.
 In fact, sole proprietorship business income will be computed as, and considered to be personal income to the business owner by the tax authority (CRA in Canada), normally called “Self Employment Income”.